capoony/ECMSD/README.md

 ## Test Data

 ECMSD includes a test dataset to verify the installation and demonstrate pipeline functionality.
-The test data consists of ancient DNA sequencing reads from an unknown origin, providing a realistic example for mitochondrial sequence detection.
+The test data consists of historic DNA (hDNA) sequencing reads from an unknown origin, providing a realistic example for mitochondrial sequence detection.

 ### Test Dataset Details

 - **File**: `TestData/merged.fastq.gz` (~37 MB)
-- **Content**: Merged FASTQ reads from ancient DNA sequencing
+- **Content**: Merged FASTQ reads from hDNA sequencing
 - **Purpose**: Pipeline validation and demonstration
 - **Origin**: Unknown sample (for testing purposes only)